 The websites you open up or the apps you use to accumulate a DNS cache collected over time on your device.
 This cache sometimes helps make the device more responsive, but sometimes it can work against the user and make the device smaller overall.
 It will even cause issues when trying to access a website or app in the future.

 The only way to get rid of this is to clear out the DNS cache on your device.
 Different devices have different ways of doing this, but here in this article, we will show you how you can do it on your Windows 11 computer.
-We will also guide you on how one can clear the DNS cache on Google Chrome.
+We will also guide you on clearing the DNS cache on Google Chrome.
 So without any further ado, let’s get into it.

 How to Flush DNS Cache in Windows 11?